ghostsquad/pycard/README.md

       When this column is missing or has a non-numeric value, it defaults to 1 card.
       Using 0 is the column will cause the card not to be rendered.
       This is useful if you have a card idea, but aren't ready yet to print it for prototyping.

+    * `ignore` is a special column name.
+You can use this to prevent a row from being rendered.
+      I've found this useful to ignore the row with card count sums.

 * `_card.css` is your styling.
 This will be automatically loaded.
 As your cards will be printed, be careful to use physical units (mm, pt...) instead of pixels to define dimensions.
 * `_card.html.jinja2` will be your html template.
 See [Jinja Documentation](http://jinja.pocoo.org/docs/2.9/templates/) for details.